jackyho522/katacoda-scenarios/new-scenario-template/step2.md

-- Type WebToffee Product Import Export and install now.
+- Type WebToffee Customer Import Export and install now.
+WooCommerce already allowed users to import products by csv files.
+Sammple product csv files can be found in the internet.